fabian-lnsm/ice-and-climate-SEB-project/README.md

 The original data can be found in the data folder.

+See the docs folder for the project instructions and the final report.

 # Contribute

 Clone or fork the project and make a pull request.